andretost/techxchange-3394/setup.md

 ## Lab materials

-The materials for this lab will be given to you by your instructor in the form of a zip file.
-You need to unzip this file into a folder on your machine.
+The materials for this lab will be provided to you by your instructor either as a github link or in the form of a zip file.
+If a zip file, you need to unzip this file into a folder on your machine.
 The file contains a set of markdown files that represent the instructions for various parts of the bootcamp (including this very file), as well as code samples that you are going to use.
 Where to unzip the file differs based on whether you are running this lab on your local machine or on a virtual machine provided to you.
+If you are using a github repo, feel free to clone it to your VM, and/or navigate through the instructions using your browser.

 ### Local machine